weijianzhg/PolarFact.jl/README.md

 multiplication is 2 times faster than the matrix inversion [4].

-Comparing to the SVD approach, the iterative algorithms are much more efficient when the matrix is nearly unitary (arises in aerospace applications).
+Comparing to the SVD approach, the iterative algorithms are much more efficient when the matrix is nearly unitary (as in applications, for example, where a time-dependent matrix drifts from orthogonality due to rounding errors or other errors).

 [6] Yuji Nakatsukasa and Nicholas J. Higham, Backward stability of iterations for computing the polar decomposition, SIAM, J.